udeyrishi/SimpleHttpClient/README.md

 ### Usage & Documentation

 A compiled .jar is kept in the /bin directory for direct importing.
 The usage documentation is present in the project as Javadocs in the /javadocs directory.
+See a project using this library [here](https://github.com/udeyrishi/AndroidElasticSearchDataManager).

 ### License